 The application

-The application to establish a JR Centre is draftet by the scientist in coordination with the commercial partner and submitted to the CDG Secretariat.
+The application to establish a JR Centre is draftet by the scientist in coordination with the commercial partner and submitted via the CDG's ePortal.
 In this capacity, the scientist represents the respective university of applied sciences.

 JR Centres are established at Austrian universities of applied sciences, commercial partners can be Austrian and, under certain conditions, foreign companies.